profsmucker/ta-works/Documentation/README.md

 		* Refer to Step 0
 		* Open Step 3, Open/Close the TA Application - (https://team4.uwaterloo.ca/taform/application.html)
 		* Press "Change Status" to change the status of the application.
-		* When the first line "Application Status" is red and says "Closed", then the form is not live and students can not apply or access the application page.
+		* When the first line "Application Status" is red and says "Closed", then the form is not live and when the page is accessed, students will see a message indicating the system is closed at this time.
 		* When the first line "Application Status" is green and says "Open", then the form is live and students can apply.
-		* You are able to view the from matter of the form.
+		* You are able to view the front matter of the form.
 The front matter consists of everything below the Application Status functionality to the top of "Basic Information".
 3. [Change Application Form]
 	* Function: This page allows the AC to change the text on two pages, the Application Intro Page (https://team4.uwaterloo.ca/taform/) and the Application Page (https://team4.uwaterloo.ca/taform/application.html).
 	* Scenarios for Use: